 2 – Seven Themed Rooms

-While the theme sequences together beautifully, there are different sections within The Edison that stand out in their own unique ways.
+While the theme sequences together beautifully, different sections within The Edison stand out in their own unique ways.
 Themed areas include The Ember Parlour, Telegraph Lounge, The Patent Office, The Tesla Lounge, The Radio Room, Waterfront Patio, and The Lab.
 This should tell you that it’s a rather large restaurant with 35-foot ceilings and two levels of seating.
-With multiple rooms, there are also multiple bars which are just as detailed in theming.
-Each room boasts slightly different surroundings but all smoothly playing into that gothic sophistication as mentioned above.
+With multiple rooms, multiple bars are just as detailed in theming.
+Each room boasts slightly different surroundings but all smoothly playing into that gothic sophistication, as mentioned above.

 3 – Lunch, Dinner… and the Nightly Shift!